2017 Comhairle nan Eilean Siar election

-Elections to Comhairle nan Eilean Siar (Western Isles Council) were held on 4 May 2017, the same day as the other Scottish local government elections.
-The election was the third one using the nine wards created under the Local Governance (Scotland) Act 2004.
-Each ward elected three or four Councillors using the single transferable vote system: a form of proportional representation.
-A total of 31 Councillors were elected.
+Elections to gd were held on 4 May 2017, the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

-As in the previous election in 2012, Independent Councillors retained a large majority of the seats on the Council and retained control of the administration.
-For the first time in the council's history no women were elected, resulting in it becoming Scotland's only local authority without any female representation.
+As with previous elections in the area, independent councillors retained a large majority of the seats on the council and retained control of the administration.
+No women were elected for the first time in the council's history, resulting in it becoming Scotland's only local authority without any female representation.